CSR in Context Chapter 8:

 The most common view, it seems to me, is at the other end of the spectrum, where new kinds of business are set up which, as it were, “build the new society in the shell of the old” (this saying comes form the radical American workers who formed the Industrial Workers of the World – IWW, or “Wobblies” – in order for the workers to take over industry from the inside).
 I have written about workers' co-operatives in lecture 1, section 5 (d).
 The crucial point about them, as regards the issue of inequality, is their (near) egalitarianism: co-operatives work on the basis of a very small ratio of highest to lowest salaries; and their structure means shared responsibility and shared power.
 Of course, they do have to compete, but since their objective is usually a social one, and not simply growth and increased profits for shareholders, then they are happy to remain steady at a given size and level of economic activity.

-In some ways this new kind
+In some ways this new kind of business is

-of the most effective bus services in
+effective bus services in

 Other social enterprise companies provide fostering services, run wind farms, provide energy-efficient heating and insulation, or in the case of Cafedirect sell fair trade coffee.
 As there is little experience of overseeing or co-ordinating these businesses it is difficult, says Jonathan Bland, originator of the concept, and chief executive of the Social Enterprise Coalition, to tell how many there are in existence, but on estimate is that there are around 5,000 (in Britain) – and it is possible that 6% of the working population is in businesses that plough their profits back into the community (Heather Connon, Observer, loc cit).